tantaman/tantaman.github.io/content/2022-10-19-meta-scales-mysql.md

 # Natural Limits

 Queries being restricted to start nodes and edge traversals from those start nodes also puts some limits on the amount of data fetched by most queries in production.
 A table can easily grow to be arbitrarily large.
-The number of edges from a given node will, on average, be several orders of magnitude smaller than a table making it much harder to craft a query that melts a database.
+The number of edges from a given node will generally be several orders of magnitude smaller than a table making it much harder to craft a query that melts a database.
 Of course there are entities with millions of outbound edges which still need to be handled with care.

 # Developer Experience